Sign in →

 Russell-Silver syndrome is a rare genetic condition with an incidence of approximately 1 in 100,000.
 RSS is characterized by pre- and postnatal growth delay with normal head circumference, characteristic facies, fifth finger clinodactyly, and asymmetry of the face, body, and/or limbs.
 Less commonly observed clinical features include cafe au lait spots, genitourinary anomalies, motor, speech, cognitive delays, and hypoglycemia.

-RSS is a genetically heterogeneous condition that is associated with genetic and epigenetic alterations at chromosome 7 and the chromosome 11p15.5 region.
+Russell-Silver syndrome is a genetically heterogeneous condition that is associated with genetic and epigenetic alterations at chromosome 7 and the chromosome 11p15.5 region.
 The majority of cases of RSS are sporadic, although familial cases have been reported.
-The etiology of sporadic cases of RSS includes: hypomethylation of IC1 (H19), maternal uniparental disomy (UPD) of chromosome 7, 11p15.5 duplications (rare), and chromosome 7 duplications (rare).
+Sporadic cases of RSS are typically caused by hypomethylation of IC1 (H19) or maternal uniparental disomy (UPD) of chromosome 7, and are rarely caused by 11p15.5 duplications or chromosome 7 duplications.

-CDKN1C variants have recently been identified as a cause of RSS in some families.
-This test may be considered when results of RSS methylation analysis and UPD 7 studies are negative and there is still a strong clinical suspicion of RSS
+CDKN1C variants have also been identified as a rare cause of RSS in some families.
+This test may be considered when results of RSS methylation analysis and UPD 7 studies are negative and there is still a strong clinical suspicion of RSS.

 Reference Values